How to Properly Assign Debts in De Facto Relationship Cases Involving Corporations

 How does the Family Court treat parties’ debts and what happens when there is nothing left?

-In some cases, parties can get to the end of a relationship and they are significantly in debt.
-Possibly, they have enjoyed life too much.
-This can lead to difficulties in dividing assets, especially when business interests are involved.
+In some cases, parties reach the end of a relationship with significant debt.
+They may have enjoyed life too much.
+This situation can make dividing assets difficult, especially when business interests are involved.

-The recent decision of the Federal Circuit and Family Court of Australia (Division 1) in Oldham & Krantz (No 2) [2024] FedCFamC1A 238 highlights the legal importance of properly distinguishing between personal and corporate liabilities in property settlement proceedings.
+The recent decision of the Federal Circuit and Family Court of Australia (Division 1) in Oldham & Krantz (No 2) [2024] FedCFamC1A 238 highlights why parties must distinguish between personal and corporate liabilities in property settlement proceedings.

-This case illustrates how incorrectly attributing a company’s tax debt to the parties personally led to a significant legal error at trial, which ultimately resulted in the original orders being set aside on appeal.
+This case shows how attributing a company’s tax debt to the parties personally caused a major legal error at trial.
+This error led the court to set aside the original orders on appeal.

-In the event that you need assistance with your family law property matter and debt issue, we suggest that you contact us at Rowan Skinner & Associates Lawyers, accredited family law specialists.
+If you need assistance with your family law property matter or debt issue, contact Rowan Skinner & Associates Lawyers, accredited family law specialists.

 How does the joint ownership of a corporation between two parties affect separation proceedings?

-A central asset in dispute was Mr Oldham’s shareholding in a corporation used as a vehicle to conduct a small business.
-Although the corporation was owed money by the parties themselves, it also carried a significant tax debt and bank debt, causing the trial judge to determine that the corporation had no value.
+A central asset in dispute was Mr Oldham’s shareholding in a corporation used to run a small business.
+The corporation owed money to the parties themselves but also had a significant tax and bank debt.
+The trial judge determined the corporation had no value.

 How does a corporation’s tax debt affect the calculation of the net asset pool in separation proceedings?

-The trial judge found that both parties had made equal contributions to the relationship and determined that no adjustment under the relevant provisions of the Family Law Act was necessary.
+The trial judge found both parties had made equal contributions to the relationship and decided no adjustment under the Family Law Act was necessary.

-However, a critical issue arose in how the trial judge treated the corporation’s tax debt.
-The corporation owed the Australian Taxation Office (ATO) approximately $170,628.
-Despite acknowledging that the debt was “in the first instance” a liability of the corporation, the trial judge treated it as if it were a personal debt owed jointly by Mr Oldham and Ms Krantz.
+However, a critical issue arose in how the judge treated the corporation’s tax debt.
+The corporation owed the Australian Taxation Office (ATO) about $170,628.
+Although the judge acknowledged that the debt was initially a liability of the corporation, he treated it as if it were a personal debt owed jointly by Mr Oldham and Ms Krantz.

-This treatment significantly reduced the net asset pool available for distribution.
-On the basis that no assets remained once this debt was accounted for, the judge concluded the proceedings were “nugatory”.
+This treatment reduced the net asset pool available for distribution.
+Since no assets remained once this debt was counted, the judge concluded the proceedings were “nugatory.”

-The judge ordered that the sale proceeds from the parties’ jointly owned property, along with joint savings, be applied first to discharge the tax debt, with any remaining funds to be used to repay other personal liabilities.
+The judge ordered that proceeds from the parties’ jointly owned property and joint savings first pay off the tax debt.
+Any remaining funds would repay other personal liabilities.

 Can a corporation’s debt be attributed to personal liabilities?

-Mr Oldham appealed the decision.
-Although many of his grounds of appeal were poorly articulated and lacked substance, the Full Court identified a clear legal error that warranted intervention.
+Mr Oldham appealed.
+Many of his grounds were poorly articulated and lacked substance, but the Full Court found a clear legal error that required correction.

-The Court held that the trial judge had erred in law by attributing personal liability to the parties for a debt that belonged solely to a third party: the corporation.
-As the Full Court explained:
+The Court held the trial judge erred by attributing personal liability to the parties for a debt that belonged solely to the corporation.
+The Full Court explained:

 “Such an admirable objective [of ensuring revenue laws are not evaded] must be distinguished from fixing parties with legal liability for the debts of third parties which could never be attributed to them at law.”

-The Full Court was critical of the primary judge’s reasoning, noting that there was no legal basis for treating the corporate tax debt as a personal liability of the parties.
-The Court stated unequivocally:
+The Full Court criticised the primary judge’s reasoning.
+There was no legal basis for treating the corporate tax debt as a personal liability.
+The Court stated clearly:

 “The corporation’s tax debt could never be the parties’ debt in any circumstances.
 It was and would remain the exclusive liability of the corporation.”

-By misattributing the debt, the parties were wrongly deprived of at least $170,628 in cash, which could otherwise have been used to pay down their own personal debts.
+By misattributing the debt, the parties lost at least $170,628 in cash, which they could have used to pay their own debts.

-The Court also noted that a similar legal error had been made in the recent case Pavlic & Pavlic [2023], where the primary judge incorrectly treated a company’s tax debt as a personal liability of the parties and the decision was also overturned by the Full Court.
+The Court also noted a similar error in Pavlic & Pavlic [2023], where the primary judge incorrectly treated a company’s tax debt as a personal liability, and the Full Court overturned that decision too.

 How does the Family Court resolve matters immediately and redistribute property?

-Rather than sending the matter back to the trial court, the Full Court re-exercised the discretion under Part VIIIAB of the Family Law Act.
-The Court adopted the primary judge’s findings regarding the parties’ equal contributions and applied proper legal principles in redistributing the property.
+Instead of sending the matter back to the trial court, the Full Court re-exercised discretion under Part VIIIAB of the Family Law Act.
+The Court adopted the primary judge’s findings on equal contributions and applied proper legal principles to redistribute property.

-- Assets: $167,600 (including his share of real property sale proceeds, joint savings, and car proceeds).
+• Assets: $167,600 (including his share of property sale proceeds, joint savings, and car proceeds).

-To equalise the property division, the Court ordered that Mr Oldham receive $63,000 from the sale proceeds of the jointly owned real property, with the remaining proceeds and joint savings divided equally.
+To equalise the property division, the Court ordered Mr Oldham to receive $63,000 from the sale proceeds of the jointly owned property, with remaining proceeds and savings divided equally.

-The Court also made it clear that the parties’ personal debts were to be paid from their respective shares, including debts owed under prior consent orders.
-The appellant was required to indemnify the respondent against any liability relating to the company.
+The Court clarified that personal debts must be paid from each party’s share, including prior consent order debts.
+The appellant had to indemnify the respondent against any liability related to the company.

 Final orders and what this appeal means for you

-The appeal was allowed, the orders made on 23 May 2024 were set aside, and new orders were made to reflect a proper, legally accurate division of property.
-No costs were ordered, as both parties were self-represented.
+The appeal succeeded.
+The orders made on 23 May 2024 were set aside, and new orders reflected a proper, legally accurate property division.
+No costs were ordered, as both parties represented themselves.

-- Mischaracterising a third-party liability can drastically and unfairly affect a property division.
+• Mischaracterising third-party liability can drastically affect property division.

 How we can help

-Here at Rowan Skinner and Associates Lawyers, we support clients navigating complex property settlements, especially those involving business assets or liabilities.
-If you’re unsure about how your financial structure might affect your settlement, we’re here to help you understand your position and protect your entitlements.
+At Rowan Skinner and Associates Lawyers, we support clients navigating complex property settlements, including business assets or liabilities.
+If you’re unsure how your financial structure might affect your settlement, we can help you understand your position and protect your entitlements.

-If you are struggling with your current situation, call our team at (03) 9995 9155 for a non-obligation discussion.
-We service clients in Melbourne, Melbourne Northern Suburbs, such as Northcote, Alphington, Carlton, Fitzroy, North Fitzroy, Kew and Heidelberg, as well as South Melbourne and South Yarra.
+If you are struggling, call our team at (03) 9995 9155 for a non-obligation discussion.
+We service clients in Melbourne, Melbourne Northern Suburbs, such as Northcote, Alphington, Carlton, Fitzroy, North Fitzroy, Kew, and Heidelberg, as well as South Melbourne and South Yarra.

 Case: Oldham & Krantz (No 2) [2024] FedCFamC1A 238 (16 December 2024)